 - Bottom drawers – pants, shorts, skirts

 Consider if you’ll fold the clothes too.
-I don’t fold my daughters clothes because her clothes are so little and fiddly.
+I don’t fold my daughter’s clothes because her clothes are so little and fiddly.
 The clothes folded take up a lot of space.
 She also unpacks the drawers regularly so it seems pointless.
 As she gets bigger, I will fold, just like I do with all the adult clothes in the house.
 I can hear some of you think an organiser not folding clothes is blasphemy!
 All good, do what suits you.

-What about all the sizes you have that they’re yet to grow into?
+Organising kids clothing is also about dealing with things that are still too big (or are too small but you want to save them for younger siblings).
+So, what about all the sizes you have that they’re yet to grow into?
 Best to group them by sizes.
 If you have a lot, it can be worthwhile also grouping types of clothes together.
 That is, all short sleeve shirts, long sleeve shirts, pants together.
 Separate them into summer and winter if you think this would be helpful to you.

 If you have enough clothes per size to fill a box, put them in and label it appropriately.
-For example “size 2, summer shirts and pants”.
-If you only have one box for all of your size 2 stuff, “Size 2” is a reasonable label.
+For example, “Size 2, Summer Shirts and Pants”.
+If you only have one box for all of your Size 2 stuff, “Size 2” is a reasonable label.

 Some of us keep clothes for bub number 2, 3 or 4.
 The best way to approach this is to only keep what’s in good condition.

 The principles are the same for storing the larger sized clothing.
-It’s likely the things that are too small will trickle through so have a basket near the change table (Or laundry) for the small items.
+It’s likely the things that are too small will trickle through so have a basket near the change table (or laundry) for the small items.
 Once you have a box full, sort them into size order**.

 Again, group types of clothes together if there are a lot of clothes.
 All short sleeve shirts, long sleeve shirts, pants together.
 Separate them into summer and winter if you think this would be helpful to you.

 **A way to get clothes from the “currently worn” section, to the “keep for the next bub” section can be easy.
 You might notice something is too small only after you’ve dressed your child in it.
-Most cases you might leave them in it for the day and vow to give it away or store it once it’s washed.
+In most cases you might leave them in it for the day and vow to give it away or store it once it’s washed.
 (Or is that just me?)
 From here, it can be hard to remember which were too small.
 So, the quick solution is, put a safety pin in the collar.
 Once it comes out of the wash, the safety pin will remind you that this shirt is too small.
 Sorted!
 Pop it in the “Too Small” box you set up.